MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 | **EndTime**     | End time of the frame in the video    |
 | **SasUri**      | Sas uri of the frame                  |

-**----------Is this section needed for Ignite---------**
-## Thumbnail cropping
-You're responsible for creating the thumbnail cropping.
-You should create a GUID for the thumbnail file as it is required.
-Provide the GUID in the object thumbnail property.
-See the [sample code](#).
-**---------end this section----------**

 ### Sample schema
 ```json
 "customInsights": [